Wednesday, January 28, 2009

 [Emblem #42], for example, appears to have been Maier’s own invention: de Jong, at least, was unable to find antecedents for it in the alchemical literature.
 The accompanying motto reads ‘May Nature, Reason, Exercise and Literature be the guide, staff, spectacles and lamp for him who participates in chemistry.’
 Nature here is portrayed as the woman bearing fruit & flowers, and Reason is the pilgrim’s staff, Experience his spectacles, and Literature his light.
 Frankly, it is a relief to find symbolism so straightforward, amid all this esoterica.

 It was derivative, but not from alchemical literature.
-It comes from Alciato himself.
+It comes from Alciato himself, the creator of the emblem-book tradition.
 First, note that in both the Atalanta Fugiens and Musaeum Hermeticum images we have an alchemist (Hermeticist) following a woman (Nature), and in both cases the woman displays conventional attributes of Fortuna: a sail and a cornucopia.
 Alciato had Hermes and Fortuna together in a similar manner.
 The subject matter is closely related.
 Alciato says:

 As Fortune rests on a sphere, so Hermes sits on a cube.
 He presides over the arts, she over the varied chances of life.
 Art was developed to counteract the effect of Fortune, but when Fortune is bad it often needs the assistance of Art.
 Therefore, studious youths, learn good arts, which bring with them the benefits of an outcome not subject to chance.